return42/sphkerneldoc/linux_src_doc/drivers/rtc/systohc_c.rst

 possible at all, and various other -errno for specific temporary failure cases.

+-EPROTO is returned if now.tv_nsec is not close enough to \*target_nsec.
 If temporary failure is indicated the caller should try again 'soon'

 ..
 This file was automatic generated / don't edit.